jessicarubinwilliams/firebase-practice-api-2/README.md

 GET - getAll() only, no get()
 41:53 Add Get functionality to controller with try-catch error handling - `getAllEntries()`
+44:55 Screen shot of `entryController.ts` code for `getAll()` before we preparse the Firebase return.
+Uses Firebase's .get() to get all the entries and then uses Firebase's .docs() to return an array of all the documents in the QuerrySnapshot.
+See relevant [Firebase documentation](https://firebase.google.com/docs/reference/node/firebase.firestore.QuerySnapshot#docs)
 45:04 Add Get functionality to index.ts - add get route
 45:25 Redploy application & test in Postman
+46:00 Screenshot of the original return from Firebase before we preparse it - includes the document's id at this point
 46:53 Update `getAllEntries()` to preparse the Firestore response and only return wanted data to the user of our API 49:31 Redploy application to Firebase & test in Postman